Ph.D., 2011, Cornell University

 Assistant Professor, 2012-2014, Northwestern University

-Dr. Casey Lew-Williams investigates how babies learn language.
-He is interested in several key ideas: that babies are capable of learning complex patterns, that toddlers can efficiently process what their parents say, that language experience shapes learning, and that some children learn more easily than others.
+Dr. Casey Lew-Williams studies how babies learn, with a particular focus on language.
+He is interested in several key ideas: that babies can learn and generalize patterns, that toddlers can efficiently process what their parents say, that home language experience shapes learning, and that some children learn more easily than others.
 He studies diverse populations — including children learning two languages and children growing up in poverty — to ask questions about the foundations and high-stakes consequences of early learning.
 Studies usually involve listening to language and looking at short videos, and we measure eye movements as a window into learning.

 B.A., 2009, Hebrew University of Jerusalem, Israel

 Sagi is interested in how infants learn to predict upcoming events and perceive them efficiently.
 To reveal the underlying mechanism of these processes, Sagi uses both behavioral, computational and neuro-imaging approaches.
 Out of the lab, Sagi learns from his two kids how to make the most fun of the once-in-a-lifetime experience of familiarizing the world.

 B.A., 2009, Williams College